Radar, Coast Defense, Mark I: Immediate deployment

 On 14 October the Royal Navy suffered an enormously embarrassing setback when U-47 snuck into the harbour at Scapa Flow and sank the battleship HMS Royal Oak.
 This led to demands for an immediate deployment of the CD systems in the anti-submarine role, under the name CDU.

 Three sets, one of these possibly being the Bawdsey prototype, were shipped north on 27 October 1939 in an emergency-speed deployment to Fair Isle and Sumburgh in the Shetland Islands.
 Days later it was realized that a required part had not made the voyage, and a Navy message asked for it to be delivered simply to "Cockcroft, Edinburgh".
 Hours of phone calls eventually solved the mystery of who this might be, and he quickly left with the needed part.
 Sumburgh was operational in the first week in December, but the conditions on Fair Isle were significantly more difficult.
 The first set was operational there on 16 February, and the second on the 23rd.
 All of these stations soon proved themselves highly valuable in detecting aircraft attacking the fleet.

 In November 1939, the Air Ministry placed an emergency order for more CHL sets to counter German aircraft laying magnetic mines that were causing havoc on the east coast.
 The first two stations were installed at Foreness Point and Walton-on-Naze, which came online on 1 December and the 14th, respectively.
 Three more stations followed in early 1940, at Shotton, Happisburgh and Spurn Head.

 Cockcroft introduced a new method of attacking enemy aircraft at Foreness.
 The CHL station would track a target while an air traffic controller would guide a night fighter toward the station's area such that it would fly into the radar beam.
-As the targets were normally flying up the Thames Estuary, this normally meant the fighter was directed to a point several miles north of Foreness.
+As the targets were flying up the Thames Estuary, this normally meant the fighter was directed to a point several miles north of Foreness.
 When the fighter entered the beam it became visible on the display along with the target, and from then a controller at the radar site took over radio control and directed the fighter left or right to stay centred in the beam while they continued to track the target.
 These experiments were successful, with Squadron Leader Pretty guiding the first interception, and soon led to the concept of dedicated ground controlled interception radars.

 Real production models, as opposed to hand-built units, began to appear in December 1940.
 These were initially deployed mostly to the southeastern approaches, from Broadstairs in the north to Worthing in the southwest.
 A total of 120 units were built before production shut down in September 1941 in favour of new designs.
 As the chain expanded, the information being provided by the CD sites became highly valuable to the Navy as well, and reports from the CD sites were sent to both the Army and Navy plotting centres.
 By the start of 1941, the two systems were highly integrated.